GRAPHISOFT/archicad-addon-cmake/README.md

 You can start Archicad in demo mode with the following command line commands:
 - Windows: `ARCHICAD.exe -DEMO`
-- MacOS: `"ARCHICAD 24.app/Contents/MacOS/ARCHICAD" -DEMO`
+- MacOS: `ARCHICAD\ 24.app/Contents/MacOS/ARCHICAD -demo`

 ## Modifications